-Since Australia, we’ve explored nude beaches in Croatia, gone hiking and camping nude in South Africa, sat on lakes in the Northeastern US, and explored the Costa Del Sol in Spain for nudist beaches.
+Since Australia, we’ve explored nude beaches in Croatia, the Caribbean (St Martin), gone hiking and camping nude in South Africa, sat on lakes in the Northeastern US, and explored the Costa Del Sol in Spain for nudist beaches.
 Although I wouldn’t categorize us as seasoned pros, we’ve gotten our fair share of the outdoors, naturist lifestyle.

 I think, in today’s world, people are looking for new and exciting experiences and going beyond a drunken skinny dip and into a full-on nude beach is one of the bigger thrills of a traveler abroad.
 That said, ain’t nobody on that beach wants a group of total noobs coming in to gawk, take pictures and act like general idiots.

 Look, we get it: if you are new to this you might be a bit self-conscious, but the last thing you want to do is draw more attention to yourself by acting like you don’t know what the hell you are doing.

 So, here are some tips for nudist beach etiquette so you can avoid being that guy/gal on your first time:

 Make sure you are at a nudist beach before you take your clothes off and start sunning.
 I know this seems silly, but it’s good to check.

 In some countries nude beaches will often have large signs that state that you are about to enter a nudist area.
 You won’t likely stumble onto a nude portion of a beach public beach, they are generally well marked.